Mental Golf Type Review - Eliminate Stress to 10X Performance

 Which is how I stumbled upon Mental Golf Type.

 MGT teaches you how to use your own unique personality to play your best golf and get in the zone.
 It’s unlike anything I’ve ever heard about and had to share as it’s helped me become a wicked smart golfer.
+Paired with PuttView yardage books and Decade Golf, they are the tri-fecta to tournament golf.

 Mental Golf Type is not a bunch of training videos on broad sports psychology techniques.
 No, it’s a way to learn how to use your hardwired personality type to perform better in practice and on the golf course.